iExecBlockchainComputing/documentation/key-concepts/proof-of-contribution.md

   Both the `digest`, the `hash` and the `seal` are automatically computed based on the output of the application.
 If the output is not entirely deterministic, then the application can specify a deterministic file that should be used for building consensus.
 In order to do so, the application just has to provide the path to the deterministic file using a specific entry `deterministic-output-path` in `${IEXEC_OUT}/computed.json`.

-  Alternativelly, if the application is used in a doracle context (the results are designed to be processed on-chain by receiver smart-contracts), then the value of this callback must be specified in `${IEXEC_OUT}/computed.json` under the entry `callback-data`.
+  Alternatively, if the application is used in a doracle context (the results are designed to be processed on-chain by receiver smart-contracts), then the value of this callback must be specified in `${IEXEC_OUT}/computed.json` under the entry `callback-data`.

   If a TEE was used to produce the result, the post-processing enclave will automatically produce an `enclave-signature` entry that contains the enclave signature \(of the resultHash and resultSeal\).
-TEE certification of results is transparent to the application developper.
+TEE certification of results is transparent to the application developer.

 5. **Contribution**